shaloo/docs.arcana/docs/auth-architecture.md

 Besides these components, the {{config.extra.arcana.product_name}} has an internal component called [Gateway]({{page.meta.arcana.root_rel_path}}/concepts/gateway_nodes.md) that is utilized for managing application configuration settings and communicating with the [{{config.extra.arcana.company_name}} smart contracts]({{page.meta.arcana.root_rel_path}}/concepts/ansmartc/index.md).

 Another internal component that is critical to user onboarding and signing blockchain transactions is the  [Asynchronous DKG]({{page.meta.arcana.root_rel_path}}/concepts/dkg/index.md) module.
-It is a decentralized component and there are trusted partners that act as DKG validators by owning and running some of the DKG [Validator Nodes]({{page.meta.arcana.root_rel_path}}/concepts/validator_nodes.md) that help in distributed key generation.
+It is a decentralized component and there are trusted partners that act as DKG validators by owning and running some of the DKG [[validator-nodes|Validator Nodes]] that help in distributed key generation.

 The figure below shows how the internal components interact with each other.